-Persons with Alzheimer’s disease are able to manage their everyday activities longer and they suffer from less psychological and behavioural symptoms if the diagnosis is made and treatment begun at a very early phase of the disease, indicates a recent study conducted at the University of Eastern Finland.
+Persons with Alzheimer’s disease are able to manage their everyday activities longer and they suffer from less psychological and behavioural symptoms if the diagnosis is made and treatment begun at a very early phase of the disease, according to a study conducted at the University of Eastern Finland.

 The study followed persons with Alzheimer’s disease over a course of three years.
 The study participants were diagnosed either at the very mild or mild phase of the disease and treated within the standard healthcare system.